proycon/LaMachine/README.md

   * Debian testing (bullseye) and debian unstable (sid) - Should work but not tested.
   * Ubuntu (a non-LTS version) - Should work as long as it's newer than the one mentioned under silver support, but not tested.
-  * macOS (a recent version) - Not all software is supported on macOS by definition, but a considerable portion does
+  * macOS (a recent version) - Not all software is supported on macOS by definition, but a considerable portion does work.
+Things are a bit more prone to break if the user's environment has been heavily tweaked and differs from the stock experience.
   * Arch Linux (rolling release; things tend to work fine for most software but the nature of a rolling release makes breakages more common, e.g. on each major Python upgrade)
   * Linux Mint (recent version) - Supported in principle due to being an Ubuntu derivative, but not really tested so there could be surprises
   * Fedora (latest version); supported in principle but not really tested.